Access photogrammetry data

 Contents pane with renamed layer

-7. On the Quick Access Toolbar, click Save.
+7. On the Quick Access Toolbar, click the Save Project button.

-Now, that the data has been downloaded and added to the scene, you are ready to start processing the buildings.
+Now that the data has been downloaded and added to the scene, you're ready to start processing the buildings.

 Generate 3D buildings